stashed/postgres/docs/postgres.md

 ## Backup PostgreSQL

-This section will demonstrate how to backup PostgreSQL databse.
+This section will demonstrate how to backup PostgreSQL database.
 We are going to use [KubeDB](https://kubedb.com) to deploy a sample database.
 You can deploy your database using any method you want.
 We are using `KubeDB` because it automates some tasks that you have to do manually otherwise.

 ### Deploy Sample PosgreSQL Database